Jeanine V. Pesek Obituary (1950 - 2022) Kearney Hub

 --

-Jeanine was born in Loup City on July 26, 1950, to Maxine (Gallaway) and Boyd Gregory.
+Jeanine was born in Loup City, Nebr. on July 26, 1950, to Maxine (Gallaway) and Boyd Gregory.
 She was raised by her parents Maxine and Lyle Diefenbaugh.
-Jeanine attended Litchfield Public Schools, graduating in May 1968.
+Jeanine attended Litchfield Public Schools, graduating in May of 1968.

-Jeanine attended UNK, graduating with a bachelor of science degree and a master's in art education.
+Jeanine attended UNK, graduating with a Bachelor's of Science degree and a Master's in Art Education.
 She taught glassblowing at UNK.
 She loved her art, especially glassblowing and casting iron and bronze.
 She was a talented artist, who held many shows of her work in Nebraska and surrounding areas.

 Jeanine loved to travel, read and garden.
 She also loved raising cattle, and her favorite thing was to go out in the morning to watch the calves play in the morning sun.